1996 Sta. Lucia Realtors season: Summary

-Assistant coach Adonis Tierra takes over from Nat Canson at the start of the season.
+Assistant coach Adonis Tierra took over from Nat Canson at the start of the season.
 The Realtors fell short of a semifinal stint in the All-Filipino Cup when they lost to Formula Shell in their last game in the eliminations on April 16 and failed to create a tie with Ginebra, which booked its first semifinal appearances in three years.

-Import Melvin Simon led Sta.Lucia to five straight wins in the Commissioners Cup.
-The Realtors nip Sunkist, 74-73 in the opening game on June 14.
+Import Melvin Simon led Sta.
+Lucia to five straight wins in the Commissioners Cup.
+The Realtors beat Sunkist 74-73 in the opening game on June 14.
 Their second win came against San Miguel Beermen, 79-77 in Dagupan City on June 20.
-Three more victories followed over Mobiline, Shell and Purefoods for their best start in franchise history.
-The Realtors then lost three straight games and Simon was replaced by Eldridge Hudson.
-In the semifinal round, the Realtors lost two of their first three outings and Hudson was sent home and Sta.Lucia had their third reinforcement James Hodges, who scored 30 points in his debut but the Realtors still lost to importless Alaska Milkmen, 86-89 on August 11.
-Hodges played six games for the Realtors which placed third in the Conference.
+Three more victories followed over Mobiline, Shell and Purefoods, for their best start in franchise history.
+The Realtors then lost three straight games, and Simon was replaced by Eldridge Hudson.
+In the semifinal round, the Realtors lost two of their first three outings, and Hudson was sent home.
+Sta.
+Lucia had their third reinforcement James Hodges, who scored 30 points in his debut, but the Realtors still lost to importless Alaska Milkmen, 86-89 on August 11.
+Hodges played six games for the Realtors, which placed third in the conference.

-Sta.Lucia won their first game in the Governors Cup over Purefoods, 76-73 in overtime on October 1, playing without an import in the second half as coach Adonis Tierra benched Tyrone Grandberry midway in the second quarter for lackluster play.
-Grandberry goes down in league history as one of the imports to have the shortest stint as he played for only 15 minutes and scored four points and was replaced immediately in the Realtors' next game by their resident import Lambert Shell, who is on his fourth duty with Sta.Lucia in the last four years.
-The Realtors were tied with Purefoods and Sunkist after the eliminations with five wins and six losses, they lost to Purefoods in a playoff for the last quarterfinals berth, 76-81 on November 17.
+Sta.
+Lucia won their first game in the Governors Cup over Purefoods, 76-73 in overtime on October 1, playing without an import in the second half as coach Adonis Tierra benched Tyrone Grandberry midway in the second quarter for lackluster play.
+Grandberry went down in league history as one of the imports with the shortest stints, as he played for only 15 minutes and scored four points.
+He was replaced immediately in the Realtors' next game by their resident import Lambert Shell, who was on his fourth duty in four years with Sta.
+Lucia.
+The Realtors were tied with Purefoods and Sunkist after the eliminations, with five wins and six losses, they lost to Purefoods in a playoff for the last quarterfinals berth, 76-81 on November 17.